matheus-beck/react-jshunt/README.md

 # react-jshunt

-Aplicação básica desenvolvida utilizando React.js no curso Starter ReactJS da Rocketseat
+Basic app developed using React.js that tracks JavaScript Frameworks and Libraries from an given API.
+Developed at the Starter ReactJS course from Rocketseat.